Best Cloud Based CRM Software: Top 10 Cloud Based Solutions on the Web

 Scalability advantage

-A heavy-duty on-premise CRM system needs to be designed to cater to a specific company's needs and scope.
+A heavy-duty on-premise CRM system must cater to a specific company's needs and scope.
 However, cloud-based CRMs are light and nimbly scalable with little time or effort.
-You can start on a small package and constantly add modules, users, or data capacity in lockstep as your business needs change.
+As your business needs change, you can start on a small package and constantly add modules, users, or data capacity in lockstep.

-Here’s a quick sneak peek at the best web based CRM solutions.
-Where we can we list prices and whether there is a free version.
+Here's a quick sneak peek at the best web-based CRM solutions:

 Product